imarsman/gotail/README.md

 newline characters were encountered.
 I would be able to write such an application, but I would need to have a good reason to expend the extra effort.

+This code has a test and a benchmark.
+In the base directory you can run the test by typing:

+`go test -v .`

+To run the benchmark, in the base directory type:

+`go test -run=XXX -bench=. -benchmem`

 Ian A. Marsman